'It was no secret': Ambassador says quid pro quo came at 'express direction of the President'

 "In the absence of any credible explanation for the suspension of aid, I later came to believe that the resumption of security aid would not occur until there was a public statement from Ukraine committing to the investigations of the 2016 elections and Burisma," Sondland said.

-Sondland's testimony that it was a "presumption" the aid was tied to investigations gave Republicans a small opening to argue there wasn't a quid pro quo tied to the security aid.
-"President Trump never told me directly that the aid was conditioned on the meetings," Sondland said.
+Sondland's testimony that it was a "presumption" the aid was tied to investigations gave Republicans their opening to argue there wasn't a quid pro quo tied to the security aid.
+"President Trump never told me directly that the aid was conditioned on the meetings," the ambassador said.

-Sondland, however, said it was "abundantly clear" there was a link between the two, even if he wasn't explicitly told.
+Sondland, however, argued it was "abundantly clear" there was a link between the two, even if he wasn't explicitly told.

 "I believe that is correct," Sondland said.